workadaptive/content/_articles/for-data-analysts-bi-professionals.md

 ## The Typical Path

 **Week 1: "This feels weird"**
-- Learning VS Code interface
-- First conversations with AI
-- Building simple data pulls
-- Lots of "wait, did that just work?"
+Learning VS Code interface, first conversations with AI, building simple data pulls, lots of "wait, did that just work?"

 **Week 2-3: "I'm actually building things"**
-- More complex automation
-- Handling real business logic
-- Testing and debugging
-- Growing confidence
+More complex automation, handling real business logic, testing and debugging, growing confidence.

 **Week 4+: "This is my new superpower"**
-- Building solutions you couldn't before
-- Automating tasks Power BI couldn't handle
-- Solving problems that used to require developers
+Building solutions you couldn't before, automating tasks Power BI couldn't handle, solving problems that used to require developers.
-- Looking at backlogs with new eyes

 ## What This Actually Means for Your Career